Nomad Templates

 }

-Variables are plain text within the Nomad template and can therefore be viewed via the Nomad web interface, and alternative solution such at Vault may be more applicable depending on the environment.
+Variables are stored as plain text within the Nomad template and can be viewed via the Nomad web interface.
+For sensitive environments, consider using a solution like Vault for compliance and security.

 Example Nomad Job